kpnguyen21/erdos-AB-testing/README.md

 - [ ] A discounted first box
 - [ ] A free bonus item from a trending brand
 - [x] A personalized quiz to match products to me
-- [ ] Seeking product previews on TikTok/ Instagram
+- [ ] Seeking product previews on TikTok/Instagram
 - [ ] Knowing it features eco-friendly or clean beauty brands

 10. What kind of message would most convince you to hit "Subscribe"?
 - [ ] "Get TikTok's hottest products before they sell out"
-- [ ] "Build your prefect box in under 2 minutes"
+- [ ] "Build your perfect box in under 2 minutes"
 - [x] "First box just $9.99 - no commitment"
 - [ ] "Curated clean beauty from emerging brands"
 - [ ] "Join 100,000+ subscribers who love their boxes"